lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-4"></a>

-## 5.4.
+### 5.4.
 Casuarina equisetifolia, casuarina, beach she-oak, TP yar, Baeantri, oktri (Casuarinaceae)

 Casuarina equisetifolia is a large coastal tree with an oddly feathery appearance caused by its needle-like leaves.
 Typically it grows to 20m, but Frederick Damon (pers.comm.) reports specimens on Woodlark Island of 40--45 m, towering above the rest of the forest.
 It yields heavy hard dark red-brown wood.
 The casuarina is used for building throughout most of NW Island Melanesia.
 In Kwara'ae country, clubs and axe handles are also made from it ([Floyd 1954](../references.md#source-Floyd1954), Peekel1984: 123, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 143, [Whistler & Elevitch 2006b](../references.md#source-WhistlerandElevitch2006b)) .

 Figure 5.10 Casuarina equisetifolia .

-The POc term for the casuarina was &ast;aRu, but a compound form can also be recon- structed, namely POc &ast;aRu-tmJis, consist- ing of &ast;aRu plus &ast;tmJis 'weep '-perhaps a metaphorical reference to the feathery and sometimes hanging foliage of the casuarina.
+The POc term for the casuarina was &ast;aRu, but a compound form can also be reconstructed, namely POc &ast;aRu-tmJis, consisting of &ast;aRu plus &ast;tmJis 'weep '-perhaps a metaphorical reference to the feathery and sometimes hanging foliage of the casuarina.
 However, I have no independent evidence of Oceanic speakers who make this connection.

-The term for casuarina in Polynesian lan- guages reflects PPn &ast;toa, itself a reflex of POc &ast;toRas 'Intsia bijuga' (ch.7, [§4.9](#s-4-9)).
-This shift in denotatum presumably reflects the fact that both the casuarina and Intsia bijuga yield ex- cellent hardwood.
+The term for casuarina in Polynesian languages reflects PPn &ast;toa, itself a reflex of POc &ast;toRas 'Intsia bijuga' (ch.7, §4.9).
+This shift in denotatum presumably reflects the fact that both the casuarina and Intsia bijuga yield excellent hardwood.

 So many reflexes of &ast;aRu have an initial y- (or other accretion) that it is tempting to reconstruct t&ast;yaRu.
 This would be an error, however.
-Frantisek [Lichtenberk](../references.md#source-Lichtenberk1988) ([1988](../references.md#source-Lichtenberk1988)) has shown the accretions in the SE Solomonic lan- guages below are part of the regular reflexes of POc initial &ast;a-.
-The same is evidently true in many other Oceanic languages, as accretions occur regularly in this context, as illustrated by a number of items reconstructed in volumes 1 and 2 for which non-Oceanic evidence requires the reconstruction of POc initial &ast;a-. [^19]
+Frantisek [Lichtenberk](../references.md#source-Lichtenberk1988) ([1988](../references.md#source-Lichtenberk1988)) has shown the accretions in the SE Solomonic languages below are part of the regular reflexes of POc initial &ast;a-.
+The same is evidently true in many other Oceanic languages, as accretions occur regularly in this context, as illustrated by a number of items reconstructed in volumes 1 and 2 for which non-Oceanic evidence requires the reconstruction of POc initial &ast;a-.[^19]

 <a id="p-157"></a>